 By Lauren Small

 “Your vote counts.”
 Election years are plagued with this phrase as donkeys and elephants ramp up their campaign tours.
-It’s a trigger phrase that signifies the United States is still a democratic state.
+It’s a trigger phrase that signifies the United States is still a democratic country.
 However, conspiracy theorists challenge the 15th Amendment of the U.S. Constitution which states, “U.S. citizens’ right to vote shall not be denied or abridged by the United States or by any state on account of race, color, or previous condition of servitude.”
 Theorists speculate that while advertising campaigns such as “Rock the Vote” and “Your Vote Counts” encourage individuals to exercise that right, your submitted ballot does not actually affect the outcome of a national election (or anything for that matter).

-The controversy lies with the role of the electoral college.
+The controversy lies with the role of the Electoral College.
 During a presidential election year, each state holds an election.
 Author of “The Selling of Rural America” David Walbert describes the electoral process in which “the outcome of the vote in each state determines a slate of electors who then, in turn, make the actual choice of president and vice president.
 States may or may not require their electors to vote with the popular majority, and they may or may not give all of their electors to the winner of the statewide popular vote.”
 The options for the Electoral College to vote with or against its state’s popularity causes many voting citizens to question whether our votes actually matter.

 A state’s population determines the number of electoral votes.
 In other words, the larger the state, the more electoral votes it receives.
 But the larger the population, the less weight each vote holds.
 According to an article from Huffington Post, “this so-called ‘indirect election’ process has been the subject of criticism and attempted reform, though proponents of it maintain that it ensures the rights of smaller states and stands as an important piece of American federalist democracy.”
 The system was created to give smaller states a voice underpowered by populous states.